DesprateSparten/Nishang-Generator/README.md

 # Nishang-Generator

-PowerShell script for generating easy one liners with Nishang
+A PowerShell and Bash script for generating easy one liners with Nishang

 # Usage